telerik/blazor-docs/components/avatar/overview.md

 1. Use the `TelerikAvatar` tag to add the component to your razor page.

-1. Declare your desired content inside the `TelerikAvatar` tag - text, icon or image.
+1. Declare your desired content (as `ChildContent`) inside the `TelerikAvatar` tag - text, icon or image.
 This example demonstrates Avatar with initials(text).

 1. Set the [Avatar type]({%slug avatar-types%}) to `Text`.